kkruecke/cplus-documentation/notes/forwarding-refs.rst

        state_type<vector<int>>::describe();
     }

-In this case arg binds as a rvalue reference.
+In this case ``arg`` binds as a rvalue reference.
 We can use these binding rules for function templates as the first step in writing a template function, like a factory method, that perfectly forwards its parameters leaving the paramters type intact.

 Now take this factory method:

 .. code-block:: cpp

     class A { // trivial example

        std::string str;

       public:
-        A(std::string& lhs) : str(lhs)
+        A(const std::string& lhs) : str(lhs) // copy constructor
         {
           cout << " A::A(std::string& lhs) invoked." << endl;
         }

-        A(std::string&& lhs)
+        A(std::string&& lhs) // move constructor
         {
           cout << " A::A(std::string&& lhs) invoked." << endl;
         }